givenmnisi6/CMPG323-Project-5-34292748/README.md

 # Reporting & Monitoring

 ## More about the Project
+- Microsoft Power BI (Business Intelligence) is a collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights
 ## Manual for the Project

 ## Phase 1 - GitHub Administration